gen-alpha-xtor/GenAlphaSchematicsDemo/readme.md

 Clicking on any of those links will open an interactive editor pane.
 Alternately:

-- Navigate to their `sch.oa` or `symbo.oa` files in the VsCode file explorer panel, generally at left, or
+- Navigate to their `sch.oa` or `symbol.oa` files in the VsCode file explorer panel, generally at left, or
 - Open them via the `code` command-line utility, e.g. `code asap7_pdk_r1p7/asap7ssc7p5t_05/DFFHQNx1_ASAP7_75t_R/schematic/sch.oa`